-4-5 kg/ha
+Sowing rate: 4-5 kg/ha Frost tolerance: Poor

-Poor

-Lower biomass than many other cover
+Biomass: Lower biomass than many other cover

-crops, but it works extremely well as

-part of a mixture - recommended to

-sow it with other cover crops
+crops, but it works extremely well as part of a mixture - recommended to sow it with other cover crops

-Generally not a problem

 Crimson clover

 Clovers have excellent capability to fix nitrogen at soil temperatures above 8°C but are less effective over the winter period.
 Crimson clover is suited to earlier sowing in July/August to maximise warmer temperatures.
 Quicker to establish than longer-term clovers.
 Ideal for usage as green manure for soil improvement.